jourquin/Box-Cox-Lambdas-Heuristic/README.md

 identified by the brute force approach.
 A complete discussion about this can be found in the "validation" section of "Heuristic.pdf".
 This script also stores the solutions tested by the heuristic in the "europeL2-01-HeuristicX.Rda" files, which contain a single dataframe named "heuristicPath".
-This output can be used to identify the "path" used by the heuristic towards a solution.
+This output can be used to plot the "path" used by the heuristic towards a solution.

 ## Plots
 The "Plot-BC1.R", "Plot-BC2.R" and "Plot-BC3.R" propose interactive plots that illustrate the